-As a free and open-source CMS, Joomla is not only simply to install (one-click install option is available with the most hosting providers) but it also provides the ability to make customizations based on the user’s specific wants and needs.
-Written in PHP, Joomla includes a variety of features that have helped increase its popularity.
-These include blogs, news flashes, polls, RSS feeds and page caching.
+As a free and open-source CMS, Joomla is not only simple to install (one-click install option is available with the most hosting providers) but also provides the ability to make customizations based on the user’s specific needs.
+Written in PHP, Joomla includes a variety of features that have helped grow its popularity.
+These include blogs, news flashes, polls, RSS feeds, and page caching.

-This is just one of the many reasons why Joomla is the number-two CMS option.
+- Powerful, simple to use menu creation tool.
+That is just one of the many reasons why Joomla has made the top.

-This holds true with other platforms, but Joomla is a strong player in terms of this benefit.
+- Plenty of community support This holds true with other platforms, but Joomla is right up there regarding this benefit.

-Approximately 9,400 extensions are available for Joomla that can help you customize your site.
+- Extensions.
+There are approximately 8,000 extensions available, that can help you to customize your site.

-For those who want to give Joomla a try, it doesn’t take long to get up and running.
-As with WordPress, you have two installation options:
+For those who want to give Joomla a try, it never takes long to get it up and running.
+Same as with the WordPress, you have two installation options:

-- One-click installation is the recommended option and can be completed within minutes.
+- One click installation, the recommended option and can be completed within minutes.

-- Manual installation takes anywhere from 20 to 30 minutes to complete.
+- Manual installation, which takes anywhere from 20 to 30 minutes to complete.

-Once the installation is complete, you have a website that is live to the world.
-It will be very simple, but remember that you can customize every element of your website.
-From the layout and color to the menu content, you have the ability to make as many changes as you want.
+Once the installation is complete, you now have a new website.
+It may not be much to look at right now, but remember that you can customize every element of your site.
+From the layout to the color to the menus, you have the power to make as many changes as you want.

 Generally speaking, there are three key areas of the control panel:

-Contains: Find Content, Structure, Users, Configuration, Extensions and Maintenance.
+- Left menu bar.
+Here you will find Content, Structure, Users, Configuration, Extensions, and Maintenance.

-This is where you can access many of the same areas as the left sidebar, as well as a dropdown menu for System, Menus, Components and Help.
+- Header menu.
+It provides access to many of the same areas as the left sidebar, as well as a drop-down for System, Menus, Components, and Help.

-Shows Logged-In Users, Popular Articles and Recently Added Articles.
+- Main content area.
+Finally, the main content area shows Logged-In Users, Popular Articles, and Recently Added Articles.

-After you set up a basic website, it’s time to consider your options for customizing each page.
-To get started, head to the “Extensions” tab in the header menu and drop down to “Template Manager.”
-Here you can dive deeper into the template that is installed, while also considering other layouts that may suit your website.
-If you click on “My Default Style” and then the “Options tab,” you can change the text and background colors, upload a new logo and add fonts.
+After you setup a basic website, it is time to consider your options for customizing each page.
+To get started, head to the “Extensions” tab in the header menu and drop down to “Template Manager”.
+It is here that you can dive deeper into the template that is installed, while also considering other layouts that may suit your website.
+If you click on “My Default Style” and then the “Options tab”, you can change the text and background colors, upload a new logo and add fonts.

-A visually appealing website is a great start, but it won’t take you far unless you add high quality content.
+A visually appealing website is a great start, but it won’t take you far unless you add high-quality content to the design.
 With Joomla, this is a simple process.
 On the left sidebar, under the “Content” header, you will find the following: